ffhan/tome/README.md

 ## Performance

-The current figures are without implemented stop orders, manual cancellations and persistent storage.
+The current figures are without stop orders used in the benchmark, manual cancellations and persistent storage.
 They are mostly a representation of in-memory order matching throughput.

-`BenchmarkOrderBook_Add-12    	  813372	      1764 ns/op	     663 B/op	       8 allocs/op`
+`BenchmarkOrderBook_Add-12    	  921057	      1315 ns/op	     557 B/op	       8 allocs/op`

-Each order insertion to the order book takes about 1.8 μs, which means we can (theoretically) match ~560k orders in 1 second.
+Each order insertion to the order book takes about 1.4 μs, which means we can (theoretically) match ~725k orders in 1 second.

-After all insertions 568102904 bytes (~568MB in use for about 460k active orders - ~1.2kB/order) are in use, before insertions 210422952 bytes.
-Reported allocations are around 663 B/op.
-About 62% of total memory usage comes through the Add method, 164% increase from the setup state.
+After all insertions 504755456B bytes (~504MB in use for about 281 active orders + 919787 executed trades - ~548B/trade) are in use, before
+insertions 238263296 bytes.
+Reported allocations are around 553 B/op.
+About 52% of total memory usage comes through the Add method, 111% increase from the setup state.

 A big performance hit was suffered after stop orders were implemented - further optimizations will be necessary.
-Memory ballast definitely improves performance (about 3% improvement, which means additional 53k orders per second), but guarantees the process a certain amount of memory - which is not free to use by the rest of the system.
+Memory ballast definitely improves performance (about 3% improvement).

 Huge performance improvements came from OrderTracker tracking only nanoseconds as timestamps, prices as float64s and smarter memory management.
 My goal is to hit 500 ns/op to be able to hit 2 million operations per second.

-Current benchmark figures are currently without stop orders, but with a *huge* backlog of 400k unfilled orders, which definitely isn't a realistic scenario.
-Further improvements to randomization of orders will be necessary.
+Current benchmark figures are currently without stop orders, but they will be included as a separate benchmark.

 `cockroachdb/apd` gave a significant performance improvement over `shopspring/decimal` mainly because of huge memory usage improvement which drastically lowered the allocation rates (from 44 alloc/op to 4 alloc/op).